-Some baths are fully mixed in Budapest, like Szechenyi Baths or Lukacs Baths (or very recently Kiraly Baths, the first Turkish baths built in Budapest), while many famous spa baths are segregated on certain days or most of the week, like Rudas Baths and Gellert Baths (both co-ed at weekends).
+These days most of the thermal baths are fully mixed in Budapest, like Szechenyi Baths, Gellert Spa or Lukacs Baths (or very recently Kiraly Baths, the first Turkish baths built in Budapest), while other famous spa baths are segregated on certain days or most of the week, like Rudas Baths (which is co-ed at weekends).
 For more details see Which Baths Are Mixed in Budapest?

 Cabins or Lockers at the Baths